emiliancole/svg-php-sqlite-crud/README.md

   - Only image set to 1 are used as background, to use other images at their levels of visualization use imagetr.

 - v006: linetr, pathtr, polygontr, polylinetr tables added.
 They have the transform attribute field for their respective tables.
-  - help table added (Help menu link).
+  - Help table added (Help menu link).

 - v007: arc, cubic, quadratic tables addded.
 They are specific extensions for the path tag.
-  - help updated.
+  - Help updated.

 - v008: User Interface completely updated.
-  - help updated.
+  - Help updated.
-  - various optimizations.
+  - Various optimizations.